NormanTUD/smartlocate/README.md

 ./smartlocate --index --dir ~/Pictures
 ```

 smartlocate will automatically install all necessary dependencies, and YOLO is already included.
+This is done on first execution, which may take some time.
+But this only has to be done once!

 # Usage